-As a digital marketing agency that works with local, small business owners, we’re pretty excited about Small Business Saturday.
+As a digital marketing agency who works with local business owners, we’re pretty excited about Small Business Saturday.
 While online shopping and extended sale periods have taken a lot of the importance away from holiday shopping, there’s still a special kind of magic to the unique experience of shopping at a locally-owned store, greeting the owner by name and picking up a unique gift.

 This blog is a love letter to those small business owners and to the people who #shopsmall.
-This blog is also a little bit of us bowing down to a truly genius marketing campaign: American Express’ “Shop Small Studio.”
+This blog is also a little bit of us bowing down to a truly genius marketing campaign: American Express’s “Shop Small.”

 At Tytanium, we give credit where credit is due, and American Express has knocked it out of the park this year.
 If you’re a small business owner, we recommend you check out the campaign and download the “custom” marketing materials they’re providing for free.
 By all means, use them.

-We also have a few extra tips to add because… y’know, this marketing thing is kind of our jam.
+We also have a few extra tips to add because… ya know, this marketing thing is kind of our jam.

 5 Small Business Saturday Marketing Tips